The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 January 1991

-Story Artist: Kelley Jones (penciller), Malcolm Jones III (inker)
+Story Artist: Kelley Jones (penciler), Malcolm Jones III (inker)

-While issue #22 was listed as the first ‘real’ chapter of “Season of Mists,” it continued to feel like a prologue.
+Although issue #22 was labeled as the first ‘official’ chapter of “Season of Mists,” it still felt like a prologue.
 Rather than travel directly to hell, Morpheus returned to his home castle and prepared to confront Lucifer over Nada.
-The conventional wisdom was that Lucifer would likely destroy Morpheus in an epic battle.
+The conventional wisdom was that Lucifer would destroy Morpheus in an epic battle.

-While Cain was sent to hell to give a notice of Morpheus’s impending visit to Lucifer, Morpheus spent time visiting with Lyta Hall.
+While Cain delivered Morpheus’s arrival notice to Lucifer in hell, Morpheus visited Lyta Hall.
 Hall – last seen in issue #12 – had recently given birth to an unnamed son.
-The visit by Morpheus felt significant, given that he assumed he might soon be destroyed.
+The visit by Morpheus felt significant, since he assumed he might soon be destroyed.

-Not surprisingly given the bad terms on which Lyta had parted from Morpheus in issue #12, she wasn’t pleased to see him and ordered him to leave.
+Not surprisingly, due to the bad terms on which Lyta had parted from Morpheus in issue #12, she was not pleased to see him and ordered him to leave.
 Morpheus complied, but not before suggesting that the baby be named Daniel.

-Morpheus also visited Robert “Hob” Gadling, his long-living friend from issue #13 in order to say good-bye in case of his demise.
-It was telling as to the future importance of those characters that they were Morpheus’ only related visits.
+Morpheus also visited Robert “Hob” Gadling, his long-living friend from issue #13, to bid farewell in case of his demise.
+It was telling as to the future importance of those characters that they were Morpheus’s only related visits.

-While Morpheus was making his visits, Cain was shown being mocked in hell.
-Readers learned about Lucifer’s background and his demon minions were prevented from killing Cain due to a mark from ‘the creator’ on his forehead.
-Although the series obviously didn’t fit into a traditional understanding of Judeo-Christian theology, a certain orderly hierarchy was still apparently present in the overall fantasy.
+As Morpheus made his visits, Cain was depicted being mocked in hell.
+Readers learned about Lucifer’s background, and his demon minions were prevented from killing Cain due to a mark from ‘the creator’ on his forehead.
+Despite deviating from traditional Judeo-Christian theology, the series hinted at an underlying order within its fantastical elements.

 As an aside, The Library of Unwritten Stories mentioned briefly at the beginning of issue #22 was a goldmine for unfinished novel trivia fans.